Online races are possible at GPL with up to 20 drivers, using the programs

 (alternative download at http://srmz.net/index.php?showtopic=5057).

-The zip includes a "Track_Backup" file (which was created by the OnlineGridTool)
+The package includes a "Track_Backup" file (which was created by the OnlineGridTool)

-of the original track.ini for most tracks, just in case you want to go back to the original grid.
+for most of the original "track.inis", just in case you want to go back to the original grid.

 To be on the safe side make a backup of your track.ini (or your complete track folder) before you